 Follow the seven steps enumerated below as you prepare your course so your course materials will be in compliance with Accessibility Guidelines as set forth in Section 508 of the Rehabilitation Act of 1973.

 - Submit orders for textbooks or course readers through Faculty Resources at SJSU Bookstore by the deadline.
 (This will permit staff to procure accessible versions of these materials, as needed.)

-- Submit library reserve materials, if any, through course reserves list in a timely fashion.
+- Submit course reading materials, if any, through SJSU library's course reserves list in a timely fashion.
 (This will permit staff to ensure that these materials are accessible.)

 - Follow accessibility guidelines to your create course documents, handouts, or slides.